-But why?
 What usually happens is that entrepreneurs get carried away by random things they see or hear about.
-When I first read Traction Book by Gabriel Weinberg & Justin Mares, the authors made clear that things that might not work for you in your first steps may work later – and vice versa.
+When I first read Traction, one of the top growth hacking books by Gabriel Weinberg & Justin Mares, the authors made clear that things that might not work for you in your first steps may work later – and vice versa.

-Traction Book covers the main 19 channels that can drive traffic:
+Traction Book covers the main 19 growth marketing channels that can drive traffic:

 This very Infographic is a visual representation of these 19 channels we made for you:

 What if a user brings on board the next one?
 Well, this is what Viral Marketing is about: finding a way to bring conversions by luring your existing users to share your awesomeness with their family, friends, and colleagues – in most occasions by rewarding them to do so.

 As proud ex-founders of a Viral-Marketing software that has just been acquired from WishPond here is an analysis on Viral-Marketing by our gurus